polyaxon/polyaxon/site/docs/setup/platform/community-edition.md

 ## Enable extra services

-Polyaxon API can be easily scaled horizontally if you have a growing traffic, but you are submitting a large number of operations, and you think that you can benefit from using an background worker, you can enable the open-source scheduler to process events and submission in an asynchronous fashion.
+Polyaxon API can be easily scaled horizontally if you have a growing traffic, but you are submitting a large number of operations, and you think that you can benefit from using a background worker, you can enable the open-source scheduler to process events and submission in an asynchronous fashion.

 ```yaml